antzash/Wordle/README.md

 - Receive feedback on each guess:

   - Correct letters in the correct position are highlighted in GREEN
-  - Correct letters in the wrong position are indicated in Yellow
+  - Correct letters in the wrong position are indicated in YELLOW
   - Incorrect letters are highlighted in DARK GREY

 ![wordle image](image-3.png)